jveyhl/ecommerce_backend/README.md

 ## Usage

-- Open the terminal and cd into the directory that contains index.js.
+- Open the terminal and cd into the directory that contains server.js.
-- Enter "node index" into the terminal.
+- Open mysql by entering "mysql -u root -p" into the terminal.
+- In the terminal, enter "source db/schema.sql".
+- Exit msql by typing "quit;".
+- In the terminal enter "npm run seed".
-- Answer the questions when prompted.
+- In the terminal enterl "npm start".
+- Use Insomnnia to perform CRUD commands (refer to walkthrough video).

 ## Credits